WeblateOrg/weblate/docs/admin/continuous.rst

   * :ref:`azure-setup`
   * :ref:`gitea-setup`

+  You must also :ref:`project-enable_hooks` for this to work.

 * Manually trigger update either in the repository management or using :ref:`api` or :ref:`wlc`

 * Enable :setting:`AUTO_UPDATE` to automatically update all components on your Weblate instance